Microchip-MPLAB-Harmony/csp_apps_pic32cm_jh00_jh01/apps/sercom/i2c/slave/i2c_eeprom_emulation/readme.md

 ### Setting up [PIC32CM JH01 Curiosity Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/)

-- On EXT1 header, connect I2C SDA line on Pin 11 (PA12) and I2C SCL line on Pin 12 (PA13) with the corresponding SDA and SCL lines of the I2C master
+- On EXT3 header, connect I2C SDA line on Pin 11 (PA16) and I2C SCL line on Pin 12 (PA17) with the corresponding SDA and SCL lines of the I2C master
-- Connect a ground wire from Pin 2 of EXT1 to the ground of the I2C master
+- Connect a ground wire from slave to the ground of the I2C master
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application